Best Weaning Food For Your Baby (6-12 Months)

 Weaning foods at 12 months: Small pieces of fruit and cooked vegetables should be the dietary staple of your toddler.
 A child may also need two healthy snacks in between meals.
 The World Health Organization recommends that all babies are breastfed for up to 2 years or longer.
 One can keep breastfeeding for as long as suits you both, but the child will need less breast milk to make room for more foods.
 After the baby completes 1 year of age, refer to a toddlers’ diet for a kid.

 Salt: The baby’s kidneys cannot process salt yet.

 Honey: No honey till the baby is one as it can cause infant botulism in babies.

-Tea/Coffee: Do not tempt the child with even the slightest drop of the beverages.
-Caffeine and tannin are unsuitable for babies and prevent absorption of vital nutrients in their body.
+Tea/coffee: Do not tempt the child with even the smallest drop of these beverages.
+Caffeine and tannin are unsuitable for babies and prevent the absorption of vital nutrients in their body.

 Low-fat food: Any low-fat dairy or food products are unfit for the baby as they need calories.

-Risky Foods: Foods like moldy cheese, liver pâté or soft boiled or raw eggs that can contain bacteria and are not killed in the cooking process.
+Risky foods: Foods like mouldy cheese, liver pâté or soft boiled or raw eggs that can contain bacteria and are not killed in the cooking process.

 If you are looking for a more detailed diet plan for your child, or expert advice on how to get your kid to eat better, you can always consult with us via the Children & Teenage Nutrition Program.